TMIGSSCCCBDZ/Quran_Video/README.md

 Quran Video
 A real-time Quran video  that streams and displays dynamic content.
-This project is structured for development efficiency.

 ⚙️ Prerequisites